jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Theme: A combobox for selecting the preferred color mode (light or dark mode), which corresponds to the theme used by the monaco editor.
   - Font: A combobox for selecting the font used by the monaco editor and markdown viewer.
   - Font-size: A combobox for selecting the font size in the monaco editor and markdown viewer.
-# MarkdownCode > components > body
-- The body component is the main part of the application.
-- It includes the following areas:
-  - An outline component aligned to the left of the body.
-  - A results view component located at the bottom of the body.
-  - An editor component that fills the remaining space.
-- The areas can be resized using horizontal or vertical splitters.
-  - There is a vertical splitter between the outline and the rest.
-  - There is a horizontal splitter between the results view and the editor.
 # MarkdownCode > components > body > editor
 - The main view in the application is the editor component, which shows the markdown text of the project.
 - The monaco editor npm package is used to display the markdown text.